marcusoftnet/marcusoftnet.github.io/_posts/2015-05-07-how-to-get-google-analytics-to-work-for-your-single-page-application.md

 ---
 layout: post
-title: "How to get Google Analytics to work for your Single Page Application"
+title: How to get Google Analytics to work for your Single Page Application
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-05-07 10:24:43
 tags:
  - Tools